devJoshLopez/JoshLopez/src/posts/confessions-of-a-planeteer-my-eco-worrier-life.md

 ### The Day Captain Planet Recruited Me (Sort Of)

 Picture this: It's the early 90s in Oregon.
 I'm parked in front of the TV, bowl of sugary cereal in hand, when suddenly – BAM! – Captain Planet bursts onto the screen.
 This blue dude with a green mullet is telling me I have the power to save the Earth.
 Me!
 A kid whose biggest accomplishment so far was not getting lost in Powell's Books!
+(Random fact: My first Birthday was when Chernobyl happened, I don't remember it but what are the odds?)

 Little did I know, this was the start of my lifelong journey of trying to be an eco-warrior – emphasis on 'trying'.
 Spoiler alert: It's been a bumpy ride.